 - Contact information

 - For information on Wisconsin's rare plants, contact:

 - Kevin Doyle

 Autumn Coral-root (Corallorhiza odontorhiza)

-Autumn Coral-root (Corallorhiza odontorhiza), a State Special Concern plant, is found in deciduous forests.
+Autumn Coral-root (Corallorhiza odontorhiza), a Wisconsin Special Concern plant, is found in deciduous forests.
 Blooming occurs early August through early September; fruiting occurs throughout September.
 The optimal identification period for this species is early August through late September.

 Synonyms: Corallorhiza micrantha, Cymbidium odontorhizon

 - Distinguishing characteristics: Distguished from C. maculata and C. trifida by the entire, toothless lip; and from C. striata by the lower lip white with small purple spots and lines confined to the outer margin.

 - Flower characteristics: Flowers 5 to 15, drooping, appearing late in growing season (August to September) on a 3 to 6 cm tall stalk; petals 3 to 4.5 mm long, reddish-purple above and with a cream to white lower lip with purple around the edges and small purple spots; lower lip not lobed or toothed, but may have a slightly ragged or wavy lower margin.